Sport

 Carousels in art: Antoine Caron, Merry-Go-Round with Elephant, 1598, private collection.
 Wikimedia Commons (public domain).

 This canvas by the French mannerist, glass maker, and illustrator, Antoine Caron, depicts what appears to be a display of military skills.
 The riders circle around and throw their spears.
-The audience to the left are clearly of the upper classes going by their clothes.
+The audience to the left is clearly of the upper classes going by their clothes.
 The inclusion of such an exotic creature as the elephant reveals how much this was now seen as entertainment rather than as a method to train soldiers for battle.

 Artists have frequently depicted this device and they way in which it has become an integral part of our entertainment landscape.